kristopolous/DRR/indycast.net/md/about.md

 ##### Convenient for all levels of interaction

-Not only was this technology designed to be used by people who thumb around their smart-phones, but it was also designed for people who do Tux-cosplay at linux conferences and think DefCon is full of posers.
+Not only was this technology designed to be used by people who thumb around their smart-phones, but it was also designed for people who do Tux-cosplay at Linux conferences and think DefCon is full of posers.

 If you are a hacker, read on.
 Alice is a hacker.
 She has no problem using a command line.

 #### Should make hackers do the splits while shooting <a href=http://i.dailymail.co.uk/i/pix/2014/12/21/24333D7D00000578-0-image-m-13_1419157979609.jpg>party poppers</a>

-The first thing that Alice does is curl the main indycast site.
+The first thing that Alice does is `curl` the main indycast site.

 Normally this is a stupid idea as she would get a bunch of terribly formatted server-generated HTML, but not with indycast!
 Here is what she sees: